 If she’s new to the area and hasn’t had a chance to make many friends, then this is a great chance for you to pursue a new friendship or introduce her to other people you know.

-Don’t keep it strictly business though, make things fun and talk about some of the more comical elements of your current or past jobs.
+Don’t keep it strictly business though–mixing in some of the more comical elements of your current or past jobs fertile ground for fun things to talk about.
 Now is the time to talk about that job you had in college as an art model, or maybe when you accidentally sent your boss a meme instead of a pdf.

 Talk about roommates and dorm life.
 Maybe you know some of the same people.
 Compare notes on legendary campus stories.
 Don’t forget to casually let her know about your achievements so she knows you have some brains, but don’t brag too much!